aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/caption-tracks/clear-caption-tracks/_index.md

 ### **Examples**

-Create a caption track for a video frame, which is the 1st shape on the 3rd slide in **MyFolder/MyPresentation.pptx** file saved to the default storage.
+Delete caption tracks from a video frame, which is the 1st shape on the 3rd slide in **MyFolder/MyPresentation.pptx** file saved to the default storage.

 **cURL Solution**